fcbond/sh-canon/README.md

 A readable version of the canon of Sherlock Holmes

-by: Francis Bond, Arthur Bond
+by: Francis Bond, Arthur Bond, Nathanael Kusanda